ntucker/django-cache-magic/docs/index.rst

    contain the root `toctree` directive.

 ============================================
-Welcome to the Django-Autocache Documenation
+Welcome to the Django-Cache-Magic Documenation
 ============================================

 Table of Contents: